 If I’m given the opportunity to work on research at your institution on the graduate level, I would like the pursue a similar body of research investigating The Global Workspace Theory and other competing theories, such as Higher-Order theories of consciousness.
 These are, as I’ve noticed, the two areas that many of your faculty members in the philosophy department are occupied with.
 Coming from a neuroscience background, I’m also aware of the invaluable contributions and collaborations of a strong neuroscience department.
 The cognitive neuroscience research facilities available at your institution, equipped with CT and MRI machines, will be an important aspect of my mission to illuminate the mystery of the emergence of consciousness.

-Graduate School Interview Question #17: What do you see as the Major Trends in Your Field of Study?
+Graduate School Interview Question #17: What Do You See as the Major Trends in Your Field of Study?

 Another question that inquires about your level of familiarity with the current questions and research in your field.
 This is your chance to showcase your knowledge!
 While you want to remain humble and polite, this is a question that you can prepare for and really demonstrate your level of understanding and interest in the field you are pursuing.